danielearwicker/danielearwicker.github.io/pages/Immuto - Working with React (An Example).md

 tags: typescript immuto
 date: 2016-09-16

+*UPDATE - I'm in the move-fast-and-break-things phase so a couple of details in here are already out of date.
+In particular, properties are now unified with cursors.
+See the various repos for details.*

 In [[Immuto - Strongly Typed Redux Composition]] I introduced the [Immuto library](https://github.com/danielearwicker/immuto) by coyly describing a wish-list of features, as if I hadn't already written the darn thing.
 Shucks!

 What I didn't do was show how to make a working UI in React, using Immuto to define all the actions and the structure of the store.
 The missing piece is another package: